Untold: The Girlfriend Who Didn't Exist

-Untold: The Girlfriend Who Didn't Exist is a 2022 American Netflix documentary film directed by Tony Vainuku and Ryan Duffy.
-The film was released on August 16, 2022.
+Untold: The Girlfriend Who Didn't Exist is a 2022 American sports documentary film directed by Tony Vainuku and Ryan Duffy.
+The film was released by Netflix on August 16, 2022, as part of the second volume of films in the Untold series.

 Summary

-The film is the sixth installment in the nine-part Untold documentary film series.
+The film is the sixth installment in Untold documentary film series.
 Its story follows the life and career of All-American Notre Dame football player Manti Te'o and explores how a clandestine online relationship threatened both his career and legacy.